Profit Margin Calculator for Restaurants

 A common reason restaurants run unprofitable: they price the menu off food cost alone and forget that labor scales with covers, not revenue.
 A $14 burger at 30% food cost looks fine until you realise four-top tables tie up a server for an hour and labor cost balloons.

-The calculator also outputs break-even cover count โ how many guests per shift you need to clear fixed costs.
+From the margin figures you can also reason about break-even cover count โ how many guests per shift you need to clear fixed costs.
 Pair it with seat-turn rate to see whether the venue is geometrically capable of profit at current pricing, or whether menu engineering is needed (a price increase on items with the lowest cost-to-price ratio).

 For US operators, the National Restaurant Association's annual Restaurant Industry Operations Report is the authoritative benchmark source.
 For UK operators, UKHospitality's quarterly tracker publishes comparable figures.